OptimalBits/bull/README.md

 ![bull](http://files.softicons.com/download/animal-icons/animal-icons-by-martin-berube/png/128/bull.png)

-A minimalistic, robust and fast job processing queue.
+A lightweight, robust and fast job processing queue.
 Designed with stability and atomicity in mind.
 The API is inspired by Kue.

 It uses redis for persistence, so the queue is not lost if the server goes